The European Medicines Agency (EMA) is involved in and supports a number of research projects with academia, learned

 - the development of the European Programme in Pharmacovigilance and Pharmacoepidemiology (EU2P), an online training and degree programme in pharmacoepidemiology and pharmacovigilance;

-- the activities of the United States Department of Health's Agency for Healthcare Research and Quality (AHRQ);
+- the activities of the United States Department of Health's Agency for Healthcare Research and Quality;

-The Agency is a key leader in the development and application of regulatory science, the areas of science that are used in the assessment of the quality, safety and efficacy of medicines throughout their life-span, as well as the scientific areas applied in regulatory decision-making.
+The Agency is a key leader in the development and application of regulatory science, the areas of science that are used in the assessment of the quality, safety and efficacy of medicines throughout their life-span, as well as regulatory decision-making.

 Regulatory science includes basic and applied biomedical sciences, including genetics, pharmacology, biostatistics, clinical-trial methodology and epidemiology, and social sciences such as decision sciences, risk assessment and communication sciences.
 It aims to contribute towards the development of standards and tools to be used in the regulation of medicines.

 EMA is involved in the Council for International Organizations of Medical Sciences (CIOMS), an international, non-governmental, non-profit organisation established in 1949.
 CIOMS facilitates and promotes international activities in the field of biomedical sciences.
 The Agency takes part in:

 - Working group IX: Practical considerations for development and application of a toolkit for medicinal-product risk management